midibox/esp32-idf-blemidi/README.md

 * Compiler Options->Optimization Level: set to -Os (Release)
 * Component Config->ESP32 Specific: set Minimum Supported ESP32 Revision to 1 (if you have a newer device...)
 * Component Config->ESP32 Specific: set CPU frequency to 240 MHz
-* Component Config->Log output: set to Warning (or use Info if you want to follow the data flow - but it will decrease performance!)